-ART 122 Intermediate Screen Printing 3 ART 142 Intermediate Studio Arts 3 Hours: 1.5 Lecture/Discussion Hours: 1.5 Lecture/Discussion 4.5 Lab 4.5 Lab Materials Fee: \$30.00 Materials Fee: \$30.00 and concepts of on individual dev in screen printin proach toward s ing an awarenes the significance signed to present intermediate techniques, screen printing as a fine art form, with an velopment/personal direction of imagery ar ng.
-All techniques will emphasize an experir creen printing production, while also furthe ss of the traditional aspects of the mediur of layering, appropriation, the multiple in a porative printing. n emphasis nd content mental ap- er develop- m, such as a wide variety o endless possibil This course ber ested in studio vides an intermediate experience with, and th f art media, techniques and applications incl ity of materials and advanced fabrication tec nefits art majors, teaching majors and anyo arts.
-ART 141 or equivalent college course wit luding an hniques. ne inter- Prerequisites: or better.
-ART 121 or equivalent college course w vith "C" ART 144 Hours: Intermediate Studio Painting 1.5 Lecture/Discussion 4.5 Lab 3 ART 126 Hours: Digital Painting 1.5 Lecture/Discussion 4.5 Lab 3 emphasis on fo olves further study of oil painting technique cused inquiry of formal design elements w n individualized creative exploration of subjection ill be ad- • \$20.00 rse: ART 126AD. teaches the creation of images for comm percial and will be conduct th representational and abstract painting ap ed.
-Recommended for art majors. \RT 006 and ART 008 and ART 043 or equiv a al Painting teaches the creation of images for commercial and fine art applications.
+ART 122 Intermediate Screen Printing

+This course is designed to present intermediate techniques, methods, and concepts of screen printing as a fine art form, with an emphasis on individual development/personal direction of imagery and content in screen printing.
+All techniques will emphasize an experimental approach toward screen printing production, while also further developing an awareness of the traditional aspects of the medium, such as the significance of layering, appropriation, the multiple in art, edition work, and collaborative printing.

+Prerequisites: ART 121 or equivalent college course with "C"

+or better.

+ART 126 Digital Painting

+Digital Painting teaches the creation of images for commercial and fine art applications.
 Students will explore similarities between traditional methods of art making and those found in digital work.
 Images will be made from a wide range of mediums then translated into computer imagery, utilizing Macintosh computers, scanners and printers.
 Advisory on Recommended Preparation: ART 006 and ART 008 and ART 023 or equivalent colleges courses with "C" or better

-ART 130 Digital Printmaking 3
+ART 130 Digital Printmaking

-Hours: 1.5 Lecture/Discussion

-4.5 Lab

-Materials Fee: \$30.00

-Equivalent Course: ART 130AC.
+Materials Fee: \$30.00 Equivalent Course: ART 130AC.